madgelackie/madgelackie/README.md

 I'm an early-career software developer.

 I've so far worked in
-*🐍 Python
+* 🐍 Python
-*Javascript
-*🧱Java
-*⚛️React
-*Flask
+* Javascript
+* 🧱Java
+* ⚛️React
+* Flask
-PostgreSQL and MongoDB databases.
+* PostgreSQL and
+* MongoDB

 I come from an audiology background so it's taking me a while to break the habit of writing 'dB' and start writing 'db' 🎵

 In the near-future I plan to:
-*☁️ learn more about cloud computing
+* ☁️ learn more about cloud computing
-*🔒learn more about authentication across the full stack
+* 🔒learn more about authentication across the full stack

 I'm sure that list will never stop growing 👍